Mohammad Fazal

-Mohammad Fazal (born 29 May 2002) is a professional footballer who plays as a left-back for Ettan Fotboll club Nordic United.
+Mohammad Fazal (born 29 May 2002) is a professional footballer who plays as a left-back for Superettan club Nordic United.
 Born in Denmark, he represents Pakistan at international level.

 Club career

 Early career

 Fazal started his youth career with FC Roskilde, subsequently moving to the club's under-19 team.
 He was scouted by Inter Milan in November 2018 at the age of 16 and was invited for trials.
 The following year he was transferred to Lyngby BK under-19 team.

 J-Södra

 Fazal moved to Sweden in 2021 and there his spent two years in the second tier Superettan division with J-Sodra IF.
 In the 2022 Supperettan, he made 15 appearances and scored two goals.

 Nordic United

 Fazal moved to third tier Ettan Fotboll club Nordic United in February 2023.
 In his first season, he made 24 appearances for the club in the league and made one appearance in the cup competition Svenska Cupen.